cenebech/ProblemStatementPractice/README.md

 # ProblemStatementPractice
-This folder is for introducing practice to general problem statements using Pythin
+This folder is for introducing practice to general problem statements using Python